slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"When I was younger, I could remember anything, whether it had happened or not; but my faculties are decaying now and soon I shall be so I cannot remember any but the things that never happened.
 It is sad to go to pieces like this but we all have to do it."
 -- Mark Twain [1835]*

+> *"Tradition is not to preserve the ashes, but to pass on the fire."
+-- Gustav Mahler [1860]*

 > *"You never know the value of a moment until it becomes a memory."
 -- Georges Duhamel [1884]*